 American Eagle Financial Credit Union donated 50 personal computers along with monitors, keyboards, mice, and cables to the East Hartford Public School system.
 The computers will be refurbished with new hard drives and software to establish a computer lab at the Early Childhood Learning Center at Hockanum School in East Hartford.

-“American Eagle is excited to help create a computer learning lab that will be critical for 21st -century learning,” said Dean Marchessault, President and Chief Executive Officer of American Eagle Financial Credit Union.
+“American Eagle is excited to help create a computer learning lab that will be critical for 21st -century learning,” said Dean Marchessault, President & CEO of American Eagle Financial Credit Union.
 “We appreciate the opportunity to help train the next generation workforce by building this educational partnership in the city we call home to our corporate headquarters. “

 “This donation and kind gesture by American Eagle is going to make a significant impact on our students’ and parents’ ability to access and utilize technology in our building,” said Renee Byers, Principal/Head Start Director, Early Childhood Learning Center at Hockanum School.
 “Our families will be able to develop new computer skills and have entry to educational programs through this technology.
 In addition, families can practice new skills with the support of our staff while at the Early Childhood Learning Center, which will support their use of technology to access education at home.”